Skip to content

 Share This Page

-The Niagara District Stroke Centre is based at Niagara Falls Hospital.
-It is a regional centre for stroke care in Niagara.
-Our team includes stroke experts who offer emergency treatment, rehabilitation and help to prevent future strokes.
-We are here to support you at every stage of recovery.
+The Niagara District Stroke Centre is based at Niagara Falls Hospital and is the regional centre for stroke care in Niagara.

 Multilingual Patient and Family Education Resources